-Empathetics’ three Foundational Empathy and Relational Skills Education Courses improved patient experience scores in a randomized controlled trial and field studies.
+Empathetics®’ three Foundational Courses improved patient experience scores in a randomized controlled trial.
 They provide new insights into how humans process emotions based on their neurobiology and physiology and teach practical ways to improve interpersonal communications.
-Each of the three 60-minute courses is divided into 20-minute modules that offer rich, interactive lessons.
+Each 60-minute course offers rich, interactive lessons delivered in three 20-minute modules and a quiz.

 Faculty